qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 test then converts the same address, which is what `destroyed(QObject *)` delivery and a parent conversion do in an application.

-Removing the entry early - which the lock-scope work did - closes only half of the window.
-In the other half a lookup sees true absence and publishes a second wrapper, and that one is marked valid while the destructor is about to run underneath it.
-The entry now stays as a tombstone until the destruction can no longer reach the address, and a conversion that meets one gets a wrapper that is not marked valid instead of one that points at freed memory.
+Removing the entry early closes only half the window: in the other half a lookup sees true absence and publishes a second wrapper, marked valid while the destructor is about to run underneath it.

-`QRecursiveMutex` and not `QObject`: a QObject's `destroyed()` signal invalidates a stray wrapper afterwards, which hides the window.
-That is why this went unnoticed - it only bites the object types that have no such signal.
+`QRecursiveMutex` and not `QObject`: a QObject's `destroyed()` signal invalidates a stray wrapper afterwards, which hides the window, so this bites only the object types that have no such signal.

 `proof-tombstones` clears `Tombstones` in a child and requires the failure to come back.

 ### replacement-before-cpp-dtor, proof-tombstones-late

 The half the test above cannot see.
-It parks at `dealloc-before-destroy`, which is before `deallocData()` - and `deallocData()` goes through the wrapper map on its way out, so until this test existed it took the tombstone with it.
+It parks at `dealloc-before-cpp-dtor`, which is before `deallocData()` - and `deallocData()` goes through the wrapper map on its way out, so until this test existed it took the tombstone with it.
 Between that point and the C++ destructor a lookup saw true absence